jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

 * Additionally, the LUT will have one additional input line to signify if the number is signed

     * If the number is two's complement
+    * This will be discussed in greater detail below

 * Thus, the LUT will have a total of 9 input signals